Running in the Cold: Hot Tips for Winter Running Gear

-There are countries, in fact, in which the winter months are the most pleasant time of the year for run training.
-Of course, unless you happen to live in Australia or South Africa, you probably won’t totally agree with this statement 🙂
+There are places in the world in which the winter months are the most pleasant time of the year for run training.
+Of course, unless you happen to live in Australia or South Africa, you probably won’t feel this way.

-Particularly in the coming months, when there is snow on the ground and it is freezing cold, conquering your weaker self will present a big challenge.
-If you still manage to find a way of motivating yourself to run, you can benefit from these advantages:
+Particularly in the coming months, when there is snow on the ground and it is freezing cold, getting yourself outdoors to brave the weather will present a big challenge.
+If you still manage to find a way of motivating yourself to keep running in the cold, you can benefit from these advantages:

 - Do you often feel tired and lack energy in winter?
 Then you will enjoy the burst of energy your winter runs give you even more.

-- If you don’t take a break from running in the winter, you stay fit year round and you get into form faster in spring.
+- If you don’t take a break from running during winter, you stay fit year round and you get into shape faster in spring.

 - You strengthen your immune system and toughen yourself up.